yarisvt/tyk-docs/tyk-docs/content/integrate/3rd-party-identity-providers/dashboard-login-okta-tib.md

     - If it's working you'll be redirected to Okta's web page and will be asked to enter your Okta's user and password.
     - If you were successfully authenticated by Okta then you'll be redirected to the dashboard and login into it without going through the login page.
 Job's done!
 8. If you need to update your profile then you can use TIB's REST API as follows:
-   - 'curl http://{TIB-DOMAIN}:{TIB-PORT}/api/profiles/{PROFILE-NAME-IN-TIB} -H "Authorization: {MY-SECRET}" -H "Content-type: application/json" -X PUT --data "@./my-new-dashboard-profile.json" | prettyjson'
+   - `curl http://{TIB-DOMAIN}:{TIB-PORT}/api/profiles/{PROFILE-NAME-IN-TIB} -H "Authorization: {MY-SECRET}" -H "Content-type: application/json" -X PUT --data "@./my-new-dashboard-profile.json" | prettyjson`
    - POST and DELETE calls apply as normal
    - You can post a few profiles to TIB.
    - The full docs for [TIB REST APIs](https://tyk.io/docs/integrate/3rd-party-identity-providers/tib-rest-api/)

- ### Behind the scenes:
+ ## The magic - The flow behind the scenes:
  1. The initial call to the endpoint on TIB was redirected to Okta and
  2. Okta identified the user
  3. Okta redirected the call back to TIB endpoint (according to the callback you set up on the client earlier in step 3) and from TIB